 B6.
-Betting Premises
+BETTING PREMISES

-B6.1 There are two different types of premises that require a betting licence.
-The licences for these premises are named "Betting Premises Licence (In Respect Of Premises Other Than A Track)' and 'Betting Premises Licence (In Respect Of a Track)'.

-B6.2 Betting Premises Licence (In Respect of Premises Other Than A Track)

-- B6.2a This type of licence allows premises (i.e. betting offices) to provide 'off course' betting i.e. betting that takes place other than at a track.
+- B6.1 There are two different types of premises that require a betting licence.
+The licences for these premises are named "Betting Premises Licence (In Respect Of Premises Other Than A Track)' and 'Betting Premises Licence (In Respect Of a Track)'. - B6.2 Betting Premises Licence (In Respect of Premises Other Than A Track) - B6.2a This type of licence allows premises (i.e. betting offices) to provide 'off course' betting i.e. betting that takes place other than at a track.
 There are also betting offices at tracks that have a separate premises licence from the track licence.
-Tracks and betting offices at tracks are discussed in the following section.

-- B6.2b This licensing authority may, when appropriate, use its powers under Section 181 of the Act to restrict the number of betting machines (also known as bet receipt terminals), their nature and the circumstances in which they are made available at betting premises by imposing a licence condition.
-When considering whether such a condition should be imposed, the licensing authority will take into account:

-- the size of the premises

-- the number and location of the machines

-- the number of counter positions available for person-to-person transactions, and

-- the numbers of, and ability of staff to monitor the licensed premises and prevent persons under the age of 18 from entering the premises.

-- B6.2c The licensing authority will expect the applicant to satisfy that there will be sufficient measures to ensure that under 18 year olds do not have access to the premises.
-However appropriate measures and/or licence conditions may cover issues such as:

-- (a) Proof of age schemes

-- (b) CCTV

-- (c) The numbers of staff on duty at any one time

-- (d) Door supervisors

-- (e) Supervision of entrances/machine areas
+Tracks and betting offices at tracks are discussed in the following section. - B6.2b This licensing authority may, when appropriate, use its powers under Section 181 of the Act to restrict the number of betting machines (also known as bet receipt terminals), their nature and the circumstances in which they are made available at betting premises by imposing a licence condition.
+When considering whether such a condition should be imposed, the licensing authority will take into account: - the size of the premises - the number and location of the machines - the number of counter positions available for personto-person transactions, and - the numbers of, and ability of staff to monitor the licensed premises and prevent persons under the age of 18 from entering the premises - There is no such ability to restrict the number of gaming machines.
+The holder of a betting premises licence may (by virtue of Section 172(8) Gambling Act 2005) make available to use up to four gaming machines of categories B, C or D. - B6.2c The licensing authority will expect the applicant to satisfy that there will be sufficient measures to ensure that under 18 year olds do not have access to the premises.
+However appropriate measures and/or licence conditions may cover issues such as: - (a) Proof of age schemes - (b) CCTV - (c) The numbers of staff on duty at any one time - (d) Door supervisors - (e) Supervision of entrances/machine areas

 - (f) Physical separation of areas

 - (g) Location of entry

 - (h) Notices / signage

 - (i) Specific opening hours

 - (j) Self-barring schemes

-(k) Provision of information leaflets/helpline numbers for organisations such as GamCare.
+- (k) Provision of information leaflets/helpline numbers for organisations such as GamCare.